KBLin1996/NIAC_FaceRecognition/README.md

 5. After executing "opencv.py", the program will recognize people in "Images" with a maximum distance (tolerance) = 0.45.
    You can modify by increacing (looser) or decreasing (stricter) the value.

-6. Execute "opencv.py", then basically you can recognize people in "Images" perfectly !
-(Press Q the exit)
+6. Execute "opencv.py", then basically you can recognize people in "Images" perfectly !!
+(Refer the following image)

 ![image](https://github.com/KBLin1996/NIAG_FaceRecognition/blob/master/Recognize.png)